CootCraig/reel_https_auth_websock/README.md

 perhaps a database to log your data, and host your wireless Moteino gateway, or whatever else you might interface to your IoT stuff.
 I want ONE central Rpi, not a dozen.

+## My Approach

+### Use Celluloid/Reel for the HTTP server.

+* Reel supports https.
+* Reel supports websockets.

+For authorization, I plan to manage an authorization cookie in the browser withJavaScript.
+Login/password pairs will be stored in a config file of the Celluloid/Reel application for now.

+### Functionally

+* Demonstrate https.
+* Unauthorized access will be redirected to a login page.
+A cookie will store authorization.
+* Demonstrate a websocket that updates with server time.